lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.18.7
+- Removed column 0 costs from non-xeno studies techs
+- Reduced cost of Ground Combat Academy (since it's available super early, to keep the AIs from tanking themselves on it)

 ### v1.18.6
 - Adjusted Ion Shields & Weapons